End-to-end-provenance/RDataTracker/README.md

 directory.
-The user may change this location by (1) using the optional parameter prov.dir in the prov.run or prov.init functions, or (2) setting the prov.dir option (e.g. by using the R options command or editing the Rprofile.site file).
+The user may change this location by (1) using the optional parameter prov.dir in the prov.run or prov.init functions, or (2) setting the prov.dir option (e.g. by using the R options command or editing the Rprofile.site or .Rprofile file).
 If prov.dir is set to ".", the current working directory is used.

 RDataTracker provides two modes of operation.
 In script mode, the prov.run